2022 Atlantic hurricane season: Hurricane Danielle

 On August 31, an area of low pressure formed along a decaying frontal zone over the central subtropical Atlantic.
 The disturbance quickly developed into Tropical Depression Five early on September 1 roughly 715 mi southeast of Cape Race, Newfoundland, before strengthening into Tropical Storm Danielle by 12:00 UTC.
 Favorable conditions such as abnormally warm seas and light wind shear allowed Danielle to become a hurricane around 24 hours later.
 The hurricane stalled on September 2, caught south of a blocking high, and weakened back to a tropical storm the next day due to upwelling of cooler waters.
 Later, the storm drifted westward, where it again strengthened into a hurricane early on September 4.
 After turning northwestward, Danielle reached its peak intensity with sustained winds of 85 mph (140 km/h) late the following day.
 It then moved over a relatively cool part of the Gulf Stream and weakened to a low-end Category 1 hurricane.
 The hurricane briefly re-intensified when it moved over marginally warm waters on September 7, but resumed a weakening trend shortly thereafter.
 Danielle weakened to a tropical storm early on September 8, before transitioning into an extratropical cyclone later that day.
 The remnant extratropical system meandered over the northeastern Atlantic before dissipating offshore Portugal on September 15.

 The remnants of Danielle dissipated offshore Portugal as an extratropical cyclone, bringing heavy rain to the country, including 3.3 in of precipitation in Guarda in 24 hours.
 Between September 12–13, 644 accidents were reported throughout the country, along with many instances of downed trees and flash floods.
+One man was hospitalized after he was swept away by floodwaters.
 In Manteigas, which had been ravaged by intense summer forest fires in nearby areas of the Serra da Estrela mountain range, floods and landslides caused major damage and at least four vehicles were dragged into the Zêzere River.
 Portuguese authorities also reported minor wind and flood damage in Lisbon and Setúbal.
 Much of Spain was put on yellow alert as wind, rain and thunderstorms triggered by the cyclone moved inland.